 Explores the interdisciplinary planning and teaching strategies integrating the arts (Dance, Music, Theatre and Visual Arts) with academic subjects in the PK-12 curriculum.
 Prerequisite: approval of program director.

 IDFA 603 DRAMA IN THE CLASSROOM (3)

 Provides a practical and philosophical framework for integrating drama across the curriculum.
 Participants will explore the importance of creative play in fostering and extending a child's natural ability to talk and imagine.
 Through classroom activities and independent research, the participants will identify the significance and implications of drama both as an art form (product) and as a cross-curricular tool (process).
 Lessons and units will be designed in alignment with Maryland State Curriculum for Fine Arts and include planning, progression, continuity and assessment.
-While the course will focus mainly on the primary curriculum, its principles can be applied to the secondary level as well.
 Uses drama in the classroom as a tool for stimulating and deepening learning in areas of the curriculum represented by course participants.
 Prerequisite: approval of program director.